clearlinux/clear-linux-documentation/README.rst

 * `PIP`_

 The instructions for installing these varies according to OS.
-On a basic out-of-the-box Ubuntu-like (which usually has Python installed by default), you might need something like:
+On a basic out-of-the-box Ubuntu-like OS (which usually has Python installed by default), you might need something like:

 .. codeblock:: shell-session